d-exclaimation/pioneer/Documentation/guides/getting-started/schema.md

 # Schema

-This section are going to be specific to the GraphQL schema library you are using.
-In this case, we are using Graphiti and the most part Pioneer has no impact on the schema building process beside adding a few extensions to existing data structures.
+This section is going to be specific to the GraphQL schema library you are using.
+In this case, we are using Graphiti and for the most part, Pioneer has no impact on the schema building process beside adding a few extensions to existing data structures.

 I am going to ignore the error handling portion and assume the schema will be constructed with no errors.
-Obviously, feel free to customize this and add your error handling logic if necessary
+Obviously, feel free to change this and add your error handling logic if necessary.

 ## Graphiti